-Students study a broad range of music, following the PEARSON BTEC course.
-This is supported in the extra curricular choirs, Jazz ensemble and orchestras with mirroring of musical styles in the repertoire.
+Students study a broad range of music, following the CCEA course.
+This is supported in the extracurricular choirs and orchestras with mirroring of set works and styles in the repertoire.

-Additional to the Extended Certificate in Music Performance, the department offers preparation for Oxbridge interviews, (Bach Chorale work, research essays) and plenty of external performance opportunities and masterclasses.
+Additional to the CCEA course, the department offers preparation for Oxbridge interviews, (Bach Chorale work, research essays) and plenty of external performance opportunities and masterclasses.